By Francesco Zuppichini, Francesco Cicala

 Keirsey made MBTI simpler by collapsing 16 types into 4 temperaments.
 Same questionnaire methodology, fewer output categories.

-Soultrace made assessment actually better by applying Bayesian inference and adaptive question selection.
+Soultrace made assessment actually better by applying a latent trait model—8 traits inferred via Bayesian updates, transformed to colors via weight matrix, with ERS correction and adaptive question selection.
 Different methodology, meaningful uncertainty quantification.

 One simplified the output.
 One improved the process.